jamesonBradfield/Lambast-Damage-System/README.md

 ## TODO (Future Updates)
+For now the Signals/delegates need reworking, I would like to have seperate downstream and upstream signals/delegates for each step in damaging.
 Ultimately I would like to create an Effect system that changes the way damageObjects deal damage to hurtAreas.
 IE (poison, burning, melting, etc...) this will take a bit more thought than I have to spare at the moment.